mclouddev/dailyAlgos/README.md

 # dailyAlgos

-// Daily Alumni Algorithms
+Daily Alumni Algorithms

-// Basic, Medium and Hard Alogrithms for practice and technical Interviews
+Basic, Medium, and Hard Alogrithms for practice and technical Interviews.